Skip to main content

 Why Teams Choose 0xArchive

-One key returns the full Hyperliquid record set, live and historical, normalized and named: 24.6B+ order-book records and trades back to April 2023, full order-level (L4) depth with wallet attribution since March 2026, and per-order flow you can attribute to a wallet.
+One key returns covered Hyperliquid datasets, live and historical, normalized and named: order-book records and trades back to April 2023, full order-level L4 depth with wallet attribution from March 2026 on core, Spot, and HIP-3, and from May 2026 on HIP-4, and per-order flow you can attribute to a wallet.
 That is the layer DIY collectors and native stitching try to rebuild and rarely keep continuous.
-For order-level research, /v1/hyperliquid/orderbook/BTC/l4/history returns every resting order with its oid and user_address, so you reconstruct the book at any point in the window.
+For order-level research, /v1/hyperliquid/orderbook/BTC/l4/history returns every resting order with its oid and user_address, so you can reconstruct the book at any point in the window.
 Pair it with WebSocket replay when sequence and timing matter, and gate the window with a freshness check before a model acts.
-Every order, trade, and fill.
-One API.
+Order placement, account state, and wallet signing are a different job.

 What To Run First